Hydra (constellation): Stars

 Despite its size, Hydra contains only one moderately bright star, Alphard, designated Alpha Hydrae.
 It is an orange giant of magnitude 2.0, 177 light-years from Earth.
 Its traditional name means "the solitary one".
 Beta Hydrae is a blue-white star of magnitude 4.3, 365 light-years from Earth.
-Gamma Hydrae is a yellow giant of magnitude 3.0, 132 light-years from Earth.
+Gamma Hydrae (Naga) is a yellow giant of magnitude 3.0, 132 light-years from Earth.

 Hydra has one bright binary star, Epsilon Hydrae, which is difficult to split in amateur telescopes; it has a period of 1000 years and is 135 light-years from Earth.
 The primary is a yellow star of magnitude 3.4 and the secondary is a blue star of magnitude 6.7.
 However, there are several dimmer double stars and binary stars in Hydra.
 27 Hydrae is a triple star with two components visible in binoculars and three visible in small amateur telescopes.
 The primary is a white star of magnitude 4.8, 244 light-years from Earth.
 The secondary, a binary star, appears in binoculars at magnitude 7.0 but is composed of a magnitude 7 and a magnitude 11 star; it is 202 light-years from Earth.
 54 Hydrae is a binary star 99 light-years from Earth, easily divisible in small amateur telescopes.
 The primary is a yellow star of magnitude 5.3 and the secondary is a purple star of magnitude 7.4.
 N Hydrae (N Hya) is a pair of stars of magnitudes 5.8 and 5.9.
 Struve 1270 (Σ1270) consists of a pair of stars, magnitudes 6.4 and 7.4.